innerfirexy/COLING2022-RationalGestures/README.md

 Each line corresponds to one line of utterance in the automatically transcribed subscript from YouTube's API.
 Each gesture token (e.g., `72`, `45`, etc.) corresponds to one word token.

-You can find this one-to-one mapping more clearly in the same data file under the folder `data/youtube-video_text_gesture/label3x3`:
+You can find this one-to-one mapping more clearly in the same file (`0iApML4l0lI.txt`) under the folder `data/youtube-video_text_gesture/label3x3`:
 ```
 if you want to be cast in a movie or a	72 45 72 72 72 72 72 72 72 72 72
 television show it's really important to	72 64 56 63 63 63